The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 In the meantime, I intend to stick to the original plan of alternating between investing ideas and macro analysis.
 Readers have suggested that Advantage Oil and Gas (AAV) and Tourmaline Oil (OTCPK:TRMLF) may emerge as relatively well positioned due to their focus on liquids production.
 I intend to follow up with a formal assessment.

-While I admit that my recent recommendation of Painted Pony Energy (OTCPK:PDPYF) is inconsistent with my fundamental views on Canadian natural gas markets, I maintain my original thesis that a long position in Painted Pony is justifiable as a very under-priced option which is levered to natural gas prices.
-Furthermore, even though Painted Pony may have emerged as a cyclically weak producer (due to its reliance on third parties processors and transporters), it excels at its focus on core upstream value creating activities including regional specialization, developing immense growth potential, and low cost production.
+While I admit that my recent recommendation of Painted Pony Energy (OTCPK:PDPYF) is inconsistent with my fundamental views on Canadian natural gas markets, I maintain my original thesis that a long position in Painted Pony is justifiable as a very underpriced option which is levered to natural gas prices.
+Furthermore, even though Painted Pony may have emerged as a cyclically weak producer (due to its reliance on third-party processors and transporters), it excels at its focus on core upstream value-creating activities including regional specialization, developing immense growth potential, and low cost production.
 For these reasons, it is attractive both as a long-term hold and as a take-out target.

 While I would love to reconcile my views on valuation and broader market forces, the reality is that when one identifies an underpriced security, one will usually find that it is underpriced for a reason (i.e., bottom fishing stinks).